 Photo: Akubundu Amazu-Lott

-Peter Orner is the author of seven books, the memoirs/ essay collections, Still No Word from You, a finalist for the PEN: Diamonstein/Spielvogel Award for the Art of the Essay, and Am I Alone Here?, a finalist for the National Book Critics Circle Award, as well as the story collection, Maggie Brown and Others, a New York Times Notable Book, and the novel, Love and Shame and Love, winner of the California Book Award.
-Other books include Last Car Over the Sagamore Bridge, The Second Coming of Mavala Shikongo (finalist for the Los Angeles Times Book Award and Winner of the Bard Fiction Prize), and Esther Stories, (finalist for the Pen/Hemingway Award).
-Peter is also the editor of three books of oral history for the McSweeney’s/ Voice of Witness series.
-His work has appeared in the New Yorker, the Atlantic, Harper’s, the Paris Review, and been awarded four Pushcart Prizes as well as the Rome Prize and a Guggenheim Fellowship.
-A new novel, the Gossip Columnist’s Daughter, will be published by Little, Brown in 2025.
-Peter has taught at San Francisco State University, the University of Iowa, Northwestern, and currently is chair of the English and Creative Writing Department at Dartmouth College.
-Orner recently led a major CW short course on James Joyce’s Ulysses.
-[Fiction]
+Peter Orner is the author of eight books, most recently the novel, The Gossip Columnist’s Daughter, named one of the best books of 2025 by the New Yorker and the Chicago Tribune, as well as the essay collections, Still No Word from You, a finalist for the PEN Award for the Art of the Essay, and Am I Alone Here?, a finalist for the National Book Critics Circle Award for Criticism.
+His story collection Maggie Brown and Others was a New York Times Notable Book.
+Other books include Love and Shame and Love (Winner of the California Book Award) Last Car Over the Sagamore Bridge, The Second Coming of Mavala Shikongo (finalist for the Los Angeles Times Book Award), and Esther Stories.
+A recipient of the Rome Prize and a Guggenheim Fellowship, Orner is also the editor of three books of oral history for the Voice of Witness series, and co-editor with Laura Lampton Scott of a new oral history series from McSweeney’s called “Dispatches.”
+His work has appeared in The New Yorker, the Atlantic, Harper’s, the Paris Review and has been awarded four Pushcart Prizes.
+With Yvette Benavides, he’s the co-host of the Lonely Voice Podcast on Texas Public Radio.
+Orner recently led short courses on James Joyce’s Ulysses, and Melville’s Moby-Dick for the Community of Writers/Writers’ Annex.
+He teaches at Dartmouth College and lives in Vermont.
+[F/NF]

 Margaret Wilkerson Sexton studied creative writing at Dartmouth College and law at UC Berkeley.
 Her most recent novel, On The Rooftop, was a September 2022 Reese Witherspoon Book Club Pick.
 Her second novel, The Revisioners, won a 2020 Janet Heidinger Kafka Prize and an NAACP Image Award for Outstanding Literary Work and was a national bestseller as well as a New York Times Notable Book of the Year.
 Her debut novel, A Kind of Freedom, was long-listed for the National.
 Book Award.
 She lives in Oakland with her family.
 [F] margaretwilkersonsexton.com